urbancamo/urbancamo.github.io/casio-basic/doc/commands/SIN_COS_TAN.md

 ## SIN COS TAN

 ### Purpose
-Returns the value of the corresponding trigonometric function value for the argument
+Returns the value of the corresponding trigonometric function value for the argument.

 ### Format
 ```basic